hundeo:

 Characteristics

-The poodle is a breed recognized by the FCI dog federation.
-They are assigned to group 9, the social and companion dogs.
-Here the Poodle even has a completely independent section within the group, the section 2.
-Other names by which the breed is known, especially abroad, are Caniche, Barbone or Poodle.
+The poodle is a breed recognized by the FCI.
+It belongs to group 9, the social and companion dogs.
+The poodle even has its own section within this group, Section 2.
+Other names by which the breed is known, especially abroad, are Caniche, Barbone or Pudel.

-Poodles are divided into 4 sizes.
-The large or king poodle grows between 45 - 60 cm shoulder height and weighs up to 23 kg.
-The small poodle can grow 35 - 45 cm tall and weighs up to 12 kg.
-The dwarf poodles are between 28 - 35 cm and can weigh up to 7 kg.
-And the smaller Toy Poodles have a size between 24 - 28 cm and can weigh up to 3 kg.
-Externally, however, the four types of poodles otherwise hardly differ.
+There are 4 different sizes of poodle.
+The standard poodle reaches a shoulder height of 45 - 60 cm and a weight of up to 23 kg.
+The medium poodle reaches a shoulder height of 35 - 45 cm and weighs up to 12 kg.
+The miniature poodle has a shoulder height of 28 - 35 cm and weighs up to 7 kg.
+The small toy poodle is 24 - 28 cm tall and weighs up to 3 kg.
+Otherwise, the four types of poodle hardly differ externally.

-The physique of the Poodle is very slender and elegant.
-The head is narrow tapered.
-They also have a bright look and long hanging ears.
+The poodle's build is very slender and elegant.
+The head is narrow.
+It has an alert look and long, drooping ears.

-A distinctive feature of the poodle is its coat.
+A special feature of the poodle is its coat.
 It is long, very dense and curly to woolly.
-He belongs to the rough-haired dog breeds.
-According to the breed standard, the following coat colors are allowed as the standard colors black, white, brown, silver, red, apricot.
-Also black and white, brown and white and black and tan.
-Other coat colors exist, but are not officially recognized according to the FCI.
+It belongs to the rough-haired dog breeds.
+According to the breed standard, the following coat colors are permitted: black, white, brown, silver, red, apricot.
+In addition, black and white, brown and white and black and brown pied.
+Other coat colors exist, but are not officially recognized by the FCI.

-The Poodle is a very intelligent and inquisitive dog.
-It is said that the intelligence of this dog breed is surpassed only by the Border Collie.
-They are also very affectionate, playful, active, alert and affectionate.
-This made them popular family and companion dogs.
-Its positive character traits made especially the large poodle a popular guide dog, assistance dog, disaster dog and tracking dog.
-The smaller poodle varieties, on the other hand, are very popular therapy dogs.
+The poodle is a very intelligent and curious dog.
+It is said that the intelligence of this breed is only surpassed by the Border Collie.
+They are also very loving, playful, active, alert and affectionate.
+This makes them popular family and companion dogs.
+Their positive character traits have made the large poodle in particular a popular guide, assistance, disaster and sniffer dog.
+The smaller poodle varieties, on the other hand, are very popular as therapy dogs.

-Poodles are very adaptable and can therefore live well in the big city.
-Especially the smaller poodle types are best suited for this.
-However, you should not underestimate the Poodle's urge to move and its playfulness.
-It should have enough opportunities to let off steam.
+The poodle is very adaptable and can therefore also live well in the city.
+The smaller poodle breeds are particularly well suited to this.
+However, the poodle's urge to move and playfulness should not be underestimated.
+They should have plenty of opportunities to let off steam.
 Several walks throughout the day with play sessions in the park would be ideal.

-Although the Poodle was originally bred as a hunting dog, its hunting instinct is now very limited.
-With good socialization, the bright dogs get along very well with their peers.
+Although the poodle was originally bred as a hunting dog, its hunting instinct is now very limited.
+With good socialization, these bright dogs get along well with other dogs of the same species.
 They also get along well with other animals.
-Although he likes to make himself known by barking, he is not an exaggerated yapper.
+He likes to make himself known by barking, but is not an exaggerated barker.

-Those who would like to keep a poodle, should keep in mind that this breed can become very old.
+If you want to keep a poodle, you should bear in mind that this breed can become very old.
 An age of 16 or even 18 years is quite possible.
-Because the breed is very robust, apart from the risk of some hereditary diseases.
+Apart from a few hereditary diseases, the breed is very robust.

 Coat care: